Engineering Exchange Program

 - Successful candidates will demonstrate academic success, maturity, and a desire to experience another culture.

-- 8 Jan or 5 Feb 2018: Arrival dates for optional German language course at Hermann-Hesse-Kolleg in Horb
+- 7 Jan or 5 Feb 2020: Approximate arrival dates for optional German language course at Hermann-Hesse-Kolleg in Horb

-- 9 March 2018: Offenburg University orientation start date for new incoming exchange students
+- 9 March 2020: Approximate Offenburg University orientation start date for new incoming exchange students

 The courses for this exchange program have been carefully selected to align with the sixth semester of the Mechanical Engineering curriculum model.
 Four courses have been pre-approved for ME students to take; students will take three or all four.
+Courses will be taught in English.
 Select the following document to find information about pre-approved courses offered on this program: EN.Offenburg.PreApproved.Courses.pdf.
-Courses will be taught in English.
-Students would also be expected to take a course on German Culture and Society to round out the foreign study experience.
-Download a copy of the Culture and Society Course Description.pdf

 In addition to the exchange program, German language courses are offered at Hermann-Hesse-Kolleg in Horb, Germany, prior to the start of courses at Offenburg University for an additional cost.
 An 8-week course or a 4-week course is offered focusing on German language training as well as guided tours to local areas and homestay accommodation with a German host.
 It is recommended that students take at least the 4-week course.